rithmschool/game-of-life-3d/README.md

 ### Application Structure: `Cube`

 Next, let's work on the `Cube` constructor, which is set up to inherit from `THREE.Mesh`.
+The cube constructor should take three coordinates (_x_, _y_, and _z_), and create a cube.
+Inside of the constructor is where you can decide what type of mesh to use for the cube, what default colors it should have, and so on.

+To begin, we'll assume that when a cube is created, it is not alive.
+We'll do this setting the `transparent` property on our cube material equal to `true`, setting the `opacity` on its material to 0, and by setting an `isAlive` property on the cube's `userData` to `false`.
+In Three.js, every element in the scene has a `userData` object onto which you can attach custom key-value pairs.

+You should also implement a `setAlive` method on the prototype, which accepts a boolean.
+If the boolean is `true`, the cube should be set to alive; otherwise, it should not.
+Calling `setAlive` with no arguments should be the same as calling it with an argument of `true`.

+Once this is implemented, try creating a cube and adding it to the scene.

 ### Application Structure: `CubeUniverse`